 This story is the first in a two-part investigation into lack of accountability within the Houston Police Department.
-Part two will appear in the September issue of the Observer.
+Read part two, “The Horror Every Day.”

 On the morning of June 2, 2011, a man broke into Indira Paz’s house in southeast Houston, bound her with zip ties and raped her in front of her 4-year-old daughter.
 Then he loaded her car with electronics, jewelry and cash, and drove away.